mdheller/secure-xgboost/doc/get_started.rst

 Python
 ******

 Below is a snippet of the full Python demo located at :code:`secure-xgboost/demo/enclave/enclave-api-demo.py`.
+Note that you may have to change the paths to the built enclave or the :code:`$HOME_DIR`.

 .. code-block:: python